Table of Contents[Hide][Show]

 - Large, spread out layout making for long walks to the bus stop

-- No doors separating the sink area from the bedroom (there is a curtain)
+- Some rooms have a sliding door separating the sink area from the bedroom.
+Some have a curtain.

 - Bus transportation to all parks and Downtown Disney (and only 1 internal bus stop)